telerik/ajax-docs/controls/signature/getting-started.md

 position: 1
 ---

-# Getting Started with the Telerik Signature
+# Getting Started with the Telerik Signature for ASP.NET AJAX

 The following article demonstrates how you can add the RadSignature control and customize it by setting some of its properties.